mristimaki/ilm/README.md

 **The target audience for The Ilm Quiz:**

 - People who wants to play a fun quiz and still learn.
-- People who wants to play and gain scientific knowledge about islam.
+- People who wants to play and gain scientific knowledge about Islam.

 **User goals are:**